• Skip to primary navigation

 • 1 tablespoon lemon zest

-• heavy cream for brushing
+• additional heavy cream for brushing the top of the crust

-• cinnamon sugar for dusting
+• cinnamon sugar for dusting (optional)

 Instructions

-• Pour ¾ cup heavy cream over the flour mixture and stir until it forms a soft dough and is fully combined.
+• Pour the ยพ cup heavy cream over the flour mixture and stir until it is fully combined and forms a soft dough.
 The dough will be soft and sticky, do not overwork or it will be tough.
+Turn the dough out onto a sheet of plastic wrap or wax paper and cover it with another sheet.

-• In a large bowl, make the filling by gently stirring together the blackberries, ½ cup sugar, cornstarch, and lemon zest until mixed together.
+• In a large bowl, make the filling by gently stirring together the 6 cups fresh blackberries, ยฝ cup granulated sugar, 1 tablespoon cornstarch, and 1 tablespoon lemon zest until mixed together.
+Pour the filling into the prepared baking dish.

 • Remove the chilled dough from the refrigerator and cut a 2-inch wide hole in the center with a cookie cutter to create a steam vent.
+Carefully place the dough on top of the blackberry filling and brush lightly the top of the dough with heavy cream and evenly sprinkle with cinnamon sugar.

-• Bake for 55 to 60 minutes, until the top is golden and the fruit is bubbling.
-Transfer to a wire rack and cool for 30 minutes before serving.
+• Place the pie into the oven to bake for about 55 to 60 minutes, until the top is golden and the fruit is bubbling.
+Carefully remove the cobbler from the oven and transfer it to a wire rack to cool for 30 minutes before serving.
+Serve the blackberry cobbler warm with a scoop of vanilla ice cream.
+Enjoy!

 Keyword blackberry cobbler